Gemma Scout: At Lumon

-During the use of the overtime contingency, Mark's innie learns that Ms. Casey is his wife after finding a photo from his outie's wedding to Gemma in Devon's home.
-When he returns to the severed floor, he resolves to find and rescue her, but finds that the wellness room has been decommissioned.
-Mark's latest macrodata file is called "Cold Harbor", whose corresponding room on the testing floor is the one room Gemma has not yet visited.
-Gemma asks Mauer whether she will be allowed to see Mark again after visiting all the rooms, but Mauer does not provide a clear answer.
-Mauer later lies to Gemma that Mark has remarried and fathered a daughter, and suggests that she too may have "moved on" while in one of the testing rooms.
-Gemma knocks Mauer unconscious with a chair and steals his keycard in an attempt to escape via the elevator, but upon arriving on the severed floor, she turns into Ms. Casey, whom Milchick simply ushers back into the elevator, keeping Gemma trapped on the testing floor.
+Over the course of the second season, Mark works on refining the numbers in latest MDR file called 'Cold Harbor', whose corresponding room on the testing floor is the one room Gemma has not yet visited.
+Gemma asks Dr. Mauer whether she will be allowed to see Mark again after visiting all the rooms, but he does not provide a clear answer.
+He later lies to Gemma that Mark has remarried and fathered a daughter, and suggests that she too may have "moved on" in one of the testing rooms.
+Gemma knocks Dr. Mauer unconscious with a chair and steals his keycard in an attempt to escape via the elevator, but upon arriving on the severed floor, she turns into Ms. Casey, whom Milchick (Tramell Tillman) simply ushers back into the elevator, keeping Gemma trapped on the testing floor.